Castellanos02/Wireless_Sound_Sensor/README.md

 **Folder:** `android_app/`

-This Android App was created to provide a real-time visulization of the sound levels that are sent to the Adafruit IO feed.
+This Android App was created to provide a real-time visualization of the sound levels that are sent to the Adafruit IO feed.
 It connects to the feed by using MQTT and displays the most recent value the feed has received.

 ###  Features
 - Receive real-time noise levels from Adafruit IO feed
 - Displays the most recent sound level
 - Displays a progress bar to show how close the noise level is to an unsafe noise level
-- Changes progress bar color depening on the sound level
+- Changes progress bar color depending on the sound level
 - Warning message is displayed after the noise level exceeds 80.0 dB

 ##  Setup Instructions